gautamgupta1811/AR_Facedistortion/README.md

 # AR_Face Distortion

-AR face Distortion is an AR application which can distort differnt features of the face.
+AR face Distortion is an AR application which can distort different features of the face.
 The application can be accessed in Spark AR studio or by using Spark AR player in mobile.

 ## :camera: ScreenShots